Posted By Vinyl Frog On September 22, 2022

 When deciding whether to tint your windows or not, consider the following:

 - One of the main factors contributing to traffic accidents is distracted driving.
-When we talk of distraction, using a cell phone while driving may come to mind, but according to officials tinted windows are also a major cause of accidents as they can dramatically reduce your peripheral vision.
+When we talk of distraction, using a cell phone while driving may come to mind, but according to officials, tinted windows are also a major cause of accidents as darker tints can dramatically reduce your peripheral vision.

 80% WINDOW TINT OR MORE